gsmatth/shooters-log-fe/README.md

   * ### sign-in
       * Once a user has completed the signup form, they can sign back into the application through the sign-in page.
 Simply provide the Username and Password created during signup.

       * This view is a simple form specified in signin.html.
 With inputs for the users username and password.
+The ng-model directive is used to bind the values in these input fields to the sign-in controller, specified in signin/index.js.
+         (If a user has already signed in and a token is saved to local storage, this form runs the getToken() function on page load which bypasses the signin process and redirects the user to the home page.)

-On submission of the form these are passed through the sign-in controller specified in signin/index.js.
-These credentials are then assigned to the user property on the sign-in controller.
-The controller passes those properties into the angular service auth-service.js.
+      * On submission of the sign-in form, the signin() function of the sign-in controller is run.
+This function takes the user property set by the signin.html form inputs and passes them into the angular service auth-service.js.
 The sign-in function of the service then encrypts both pieces of the users credentials using a base-64 encoded ASCII string.
 This string gets passed as a GET request to the backend at `${__API_URL__}`/api/signup which returns data used to set a token variable on the service.
 The _setToken function is called which stores a token in the browsers local storage.
 This token is used to authorize the user.

   * ### home